chesslab/chess-server/docs/index.md

 ws.send('/play_lan b e7e5');
 ```

 The `/start` command accepts two mandatory params: A chess variant and a game mode.
-These two play an important role in shaping the way a chess game is started so here's a description of both.
+These two parameters play an important role in how a game is started, so here's a description of both.

 ## Variant